Hello everyone and welcome to the Watson Sew Along!

 *For extra soft seams, you may want to try a finer polyester thread or wooly nylon in your serger.
 See my post about these threads.

 You may also want to prewash your fabrics the way you intend to wash them afterward.
 Many nylon-based fabrics don’t shrink at all but I’ve had a few surprises!
 (My first Bombshell swimsuit shrunk almost two sizes and I learned my lesson on pre-washing lycras!)
 For most lingerie fabrics, I handwash in cold water and hang to dry.
 Spandex does wear out with heat and I like my lingerie fabrics to last as long as possible.

 That’s it for today!
 Any questions?
-Feel free to ask in the comments or in the Facebook group!
+Feel free to ask in the comments!